-Compiling a vision statement is a phase grossly neglected by many people when deciding on and selecting a future career and professional path.
+Compiling a vision statement is a phase grossly neglected by most people when deciding on and selecting a future career and professional path.
 Most people regard formulating a vision statement as a “spontaneous combustion” occurrence.
 Something that will miraculously materialize and mysteriously bubble to the surface without any apparent source of ignition.

 A vision statement doesn’t suddenly decent from the sky, materialize out of thin air and it simply isn’t possible to establish a directional vision statement without ‘setting-yourself-on-fire‘ first.
 Going through the daily motions – hoping that time will reveal all – just don’t cut it any longer.